Skip to content

 Why do I see traffic spikes in my graphs?

-So whenever you see spikes like this, it means we have not received data from the device for several polling intervals.
-The cause can vary quite a bit: bad snmp implementations, intermittent network connectivity, broken poller, and more.
+A spike therefore means that no data arrived from the device for several polling intervals.
+The causes are different: a bad SNMP implementation, intermittent network connectivity, a broken poller, and more.

 Why do I see gaps in my graphs?

-When you find the device(s) which are taking the longest you can then look at the Polling module graph under Graphs -> Poller -> Poller Modules Performance.
-Take a look at what modules are taking the longest and disabled un used modules.
+Find the devices with the longest run.
+Then open the polling module graph under Graphs -> Poller -> Poller Modules Performance.
+Find the modules with the longest time and disable the unused modules.

-If you poll a large number of devices / ports then it's recommended to run a local recursive dns server such as pdns-recursor.
+If you poll many devices or many ports, run a local recursive DNS server such as pdns-recursor.

 How do I change the IP / hostname of a device?